 View Active Collaborative Projects

 Performing system-level verification on a System-on-Chip (SoC) design is crucial for ensuring the correct function and overall performance of the entire system, rather than individual components.
-With NanoSoC, there are multiple options for performing system-level verification.
+This project is aimed at developing the necessary resources and design flow stages for the verification of the NanoSoC reference design.

 Motivation